i-hacker/proxy/README.md

-# A Simple Squid Proxy script that makes an HTTP/HTTPS Proxy Server on Centos/Debian/Ubuntu By IHACKER
+# A Simple Squid Proxy script that makes an HTTP/HTTPS Proxy Server on Centos By IHACKER

 # Options & functionality